 If the amount needed for the planned use is not fully funded, how will the Richard L. and Freda K. Flerlage Foundation grant be used?

 Grants are not continued automatically but new requests may be submitted in the future.
+A new request must be submitted annually to be considered for the sequential grant cycles.

 Successful applicants must report exactly how the funds were used.
 This should be done as quickly as possible but not longer than one year after receipt of a grant.
 Without this report, further applications from the organization will not be considered.